waveform-computing/compoundpi/docs/protocol.rst

     Gives the camera's orientation as 1 or 0 (indicating the flip is or is not active respectively)

+*<denoise>*
+    Gives the camera's software denoise status as 1 or 0 (indicating denoise is active or not respectively)

 *<time>*
     Gives the timestamp at which the :ref:`protocol_status` command was received in UNIX time format (a dotted-decimal number of seconds since the